 Climate change is a global problem influenced by an array of interrelated factors that have concrete consequences for the Pacific Northwest.
-A 2005 report by the University of Washington's Climate Impacts Group found that climate change will significantly challenge the region's natural and
+A 2005 report by the University of Washington's Climate Impacts Group found that climate change will significantly challenge the region's natural and built systems.
+(All subsequent mention of climate impacts in the Northwest, aside from the studies directly cited, reference the Climate Impacts Group 2005 study.)

 Natural disasters: Local climate trends will reflect continued increases in both average air and water temperatures.
 Additionally, sea level rise is likely to occur faster than global averages, and earlier snowmelt may cause changes in river and stream flows.
-Sea level rise and increased seasonal flooding could incur considerable costs as these phenomena pose risks to property, infrastructure and even human life.
+Sea level rise and increased seasonal flooding could incur considerable costs as these phenomena pose risks to property, infrastructure, and even human life.

-Locally, the Swinomish Indian Tribal Community has prepared analyses indicating significant inundation of its reservation and vital infrastructure due to sea-level rise and accompanying tidal surges.
-In Figure 3, the yellow areas indicate projected inundation zone, while the red hatched areas indicate the projected tidal surge zone, given a likely sea-level rise scenario.
+Locally, the Swinomish Indian Tribal Community has prepared analyses indicating potential risk of inundation to portions of the Swinomish Indian Reservation, surrounding areas, and vital infrastructure due to projected sea-level rise and accompanying tidal surges.
+In Figure 3, the yellow areas indicate projected sea level rise inundation zone, while the red hatched areas indicate the projected tidal surge zone, given potential scenarios.